MicrosoftDocs/azure-ai-docs/articles/search/search-limits-quotas-capacity.md

 + The total available semantic ranker capacity in the region.
 + The amount of time it takes to serve a query using semantic ranker.
 This varies based on how busy the search service is.

 The following table describes the semantic ranker throttling limits by SKU.
-These limits may be increased through a support request, subject to available capacity in the region:
+Subject to available capacity in the region, contact support to request a limit increase.

 | Resource | Basic | S1 | S2 | S3 | S3-HD | L1 | L2 |
 |----------|-------|----|----|----|-------|----|----|